model train set on track

 Do you have food available?

 No, we do not.
 We also ask our visitors not to eat or drink inside the Museum.
+This is one reason we do not allow strollers in the Museum proper.
 However, many restaurants are available in the Strasburg area for you to enjoy before or after your visit.
 (See the general tourist information in the next FAQ answer.)

 What else is there to do nearby?